vishaljaiswar888/movie-recommender-system/README.md

 # Movie Recommender System
 This Movie Recommendation System displays you 5 different movie names similar to the movie which you select from the list of 5000 movies.

-Interface is made using streamlit framework and deployed on heroku.
+# Project Link
 https://free-movie-recommendation.herokuapp.com/

 # Statement